There are no sacred cows in Buffalo as new Bills regime lays down the law

 BALTIMORE -- While most of the Buffalo Bills, if not all of them, were already changed from their dress clothes and on the field stretching Saturday night less than two hours before kickoff of their third preseason game, the team's highest-paid player was nowhere in sight.

-Instead, occasionally-impactful defensive tackle Marcell Dareus was outside M&T Bank Stadium, trying to get a parking spot in the D Lot, with the team busses already departed from the Bills' downtown hotel.
-And by around 5:30 or so, Dareus' roller bag was removed from the visitor's locker room of the stadium and he was quickly headed right back to the parking lot, his evening over and his spot on the team charter going vacant; he would not be suiting up or playing football and he would be arranging for his own transportation back to Western New York.
+Instead, occasionally impactful defensive tackle Marcell Dareus was outside M&T Bank Stadium, trying to get a parking spot in the D Lot, with the team buses already departed from the Bills' downtown hotel.
+And by 5:30 or so, Dareus' roller bag was removed from the visitors' locker room and he was quickly headed right back to the parking lot, his evening over and his spot on the team charter going vacant; he would not be suiting up and he would be arranging for his own transportation back to Western New York.

 There have been plenty of indications early in the regime of rookie head coach Sean McDermott and rookie general manager Brandon Beane that the Bills are going to be managed in a manner diametrically opposed to the laissez-faire atmosphere of the doomed Rex Ryan/Doug Whaley coupling.
-The last two seasons in Buffalo were filled with players running amuck, persistent backbiting between the coaching staff and the front office, and precious few victories.
-Dareus getting left off the team charter may have been the most revealing sign yet that McDermott and Beane mean business.
+The past two seasons in Buffalo were filled with players running amuck, persistent backbiting between the coaching staff and the front office and precious few victories.
+Dareus getting left off the team charter might have been the most revealing sign yet that McDermott and Beane mean business.

-That was made even more clear on Monday after Beane traded away linebacker Reggie Ragland, Whaley's second-round pick a year ago, to the Chiefs for a fourth-round pick.
+That was made even more clear Monday after Beane traded linebacker Reggie Ragland, Whaley's second-round pick a year ago, to the Chiefs for a fourth-round pick.

-If the Bills are going to finally emerge from a 17-year funk without a mere playoff appearance in a league whose foundation is parity and revenue-sharing, it's undoubtedly going to take the kind of culture change that NFL types speak so readily about.
+If the Bills are going to finally emerge from a 17-year funk without a playoff appearance in a league whose foundation is parity and revenue-sharing, it's undoubtedly going to take the kind of culture change that NFL types speak so readily about.
 And in this instance, it's apparent that discipline, holding players accountable, being smarter about who gets paid and not being a slave to anyone's contract -- or contract demands -- is going to be the new normal in Buffalo.

-The task is larger and more daunting than some may realize, though the intent of Beane and McDermott is unflinching, and this locker room already got the message that there are no longer any untouchables or sacred cows.
+The task is larger and more daunting than some might realize, though the intent of Beane and McDermott is unflinching, and this locker room already got the message that there are no longer any untouchables or sacred cows.
 Many of the players most prized by their predecessors are already gone -- quarterback prospect Cardale Jones and former first-round pick EJ Manuel, former first-round pick Sammy Watkins (who Whaley over-reached to trade up for), Ragland and fellow former second-round pick Ronald Darby.
 Others, like the oft-troubled Dareus, are clearly on notice that what was once tolerated or laughed off is no longer.

 Just because someone previously identified a player as part of the Bills' core, and compensated him as such, doesn't ensure his employment here any longer, and just because someone makes a lot of money doesn't mean he's a leader or someone to build around.

 "One-hundred percent," Beane told me shortly after the decision was made to send Dareus home, "and that's what we're doing now.
-We're figuring out from the guys that were here, 'Hey who wants to jump on board, who understands what we're doing and who is built with the DNA that we're looking for, not just as a player on the field, but who they are off the field, in the training room, watching film, taking care of their body.
+We're figuring out from the guys that were here, 'Hey who wants to jump on board, who understands what we're doing and who is built with the DNA that we're looking for, not just as a player on the field, but who they are off the field, in the training room, watching film, taking care of their body.'
 Just being the right type of person.
-It's all encompassing of what kind of roster were putting together.
+It's all encompassing of what kind of roster we're putting together.

 "There are guys here that have jumped on board, and that's what you're looking for.
 Sean and I aren't saying, 'We didn't bring this guy in, so let's get him out.'
 We're looking to see who will buy in and help spread our message, and the ones that will, we're going to try to keep them, and the ones that don't, we'll move on.
 And that process will go on throughout the year."

-While McDermott, 43, and Beane, 40, lack experience in their current positions, and time together in these roles -- Beane wasn't hired until May as Whaley wasn't fired until right after the draft -- they have no shortage of conviction in their beliefs, a bit of moxie and a willingness to make bold decisions.
-They have a synergy born of their years together in the Carolina Panthers organization where McDermott was the defensive coordinator before taking over the Bills and where Beane spent 19 years absorbing all aspects of football management.
-Some thought the Carolina native would never leave that organization, but the allure of working with McDermott in New York was too strong.
+While McDermott, 43, and the 40-year-old Beane lack experience in their current positions, and time together in these roles -- Beane wasn't hired until May as Whaley wasn't fired until after the draft -- they have no shortage of conviction in their beliefs, a bit of moxie and a willingness to make bold decisions.
+They have a synergy born of their years together in the Carolina Panthers organization, where McDermott was the defensive coordinator before taking over the Bills and where Beane spent 19 years absorbing all aspects of football management.
+Some thought the North Carolina native would never leave that organization, but the allure of working with McDermott in New York was too strong.

-In the past, Dareus may have been quietly fined -- or perhaps just verbally warned -- but neither of these men would be complicit with that.
+In the past, Dareus might have been quietly fined -- or perhaps just verbally warned -- but neither of these men would be complicit with that.

 "I don't know if it's happened on a team that I've been on that I recall at this point in time," McDermott told the media at his Sunday press conference back in Buffalo, "but I've been around it.
 And whether I've been around it or not, what's important is what's right for us.
 It may not be right for another team, but it's what's right for the Buffalo Bills.
 I made that decision last night, because I felt like it was the right thing for this football team."